nickthelegend/AlgoQuest/README.md

 * [ ] Make it in Web2 Then we implement in Web3
 * [X] Sew the header .tsx is visible in the create-wallet and all the stuff i want it to be shown only in the page with the tab view ,,
 * [X]  i dont like the uint i like uuid , then it will look cool, streaks also i want toimplement, if user sends the request the other user must catch it, if he catches it then its like streak, bond
-* [ ]  Interests, Create 2D NFT avatar, male or female, customize the avatar, limit the request 5 requests
+* [X]  Interests, Create 2D NFT avatar, male or female, customize the avatar, limit the request 5 requests
+* [ ]  Game, Inventory,  Marketplace , in game tab, Challenge Nearby
+* [ ]  Battle Arena game,